it-dept-cis/RABET-V-Pilot/docs/source/Activities/Product_Verification_Process.md

 ### Verification Methods

 As indicated in the Test Plan, the RABET-V administrator, or its designee, will use one of more of the following techniques.
-The scope of the testing (i.e. which components to test) will also be indicated by the Test Plan.
+The scope of the testing (i.e., which components to test) will also be indicated by the Test Plan.

 #### Artifact Review